0xZothio/contracts/docs/api.md

 | id   | uint256 | Represents the ID of deposit that lender tries to emergency withdraw before locking period Requirements: - Should be called before locking period ends - 'msg.sender' should have deposit with specific id - Lender should have enough stable token to transfer |

 ### changeBaseRates
+Changes the APR that calculates stable Amount for the next rate cycle only call by Pool Manager

 ```solidity
 function changeBaseRates(uint256 baseStableApr) external
 ```

-_Changes the APR that calculates stable and bonus rewards_

 #### Parameters